ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 # Implementing Pre-Establishment

 During pre-establishment the application specifies the Endpoints to be used for communication as well as its preferences via Selection Properties and, if desired, also Connection Properties.
 Generally, Connection Properties should be configured as early as possible, as they may serve as input to decisions that are made by the implementation (the Capacity Profile may guide usage of a protocol offering scavenger-type congestion control, for example).
-In the remainder of this document, we only refer to Selection Properties because they are the more typical case and have to be handled by all implementations.

-The implementation stores these objects and properties as part of the Preconnection object for use during connection establishment.
+The implementation stores these properties as part of the Preconnection object for use during connection establishment.
 For Selection Properties that are not provided by the application, the implementation must use the default values specified in the Transport Services API ({{I-D.ietf-taps-interface}}).

 ## Configuration-time errors

 The transport system should have a list of supported protocols available, which each have transport features reflecting the capabilities of the protocol.
-Once an application specifies its Transport Parameters, the transport system should match the required and prohibited properties against the transport features of the available protocols.
+Once an application specifies its Transport Properties, the transport system should match the required and prohibited properties against the transport features of the available protocols.

 In the following cases, failure should be detected during pre-establishment: